AliRezaJoodi/AliRezaJoodi/Electronics_Tasks.md

 - [ ] In `Calculator_LCD` Edite CodeVisionAVR code

 ## AVR_Exercises
+- [ ] Miladi to Shamsi with CodeVisionAVR
 - [ ] Timer1 with CodeVisionAVR
 - [ ] ADS1110 with CodeVisionAVR
 - [ ] CRC16